Schuldakt/DaktLib/ARCHITECTURE.md

 5. **Explicit Over Implicit** - Dependencies injected, not discovered.
 No hidden singletons or global state (except where explicitly documented).

-6. **Windows-First, Cross-Platform Ready** - Primary target is Windows (Star Citizen platform), but Linux/macOS support maintained where possible.
+6. **Windows-First, Cross-Platform Ready** - Primary target is Windows, but Linux/macOS support maintained where possible.

 ## Module Hierarchy